 If you worked at the family business, helped out your in-laws, worked at your church or any other unpaid role that could be relevant to your job search, feel free to mention it.
 Speak to whoever you will use as a contact for that position and give them a heads up.
 You’ll want to check with them on what title you can use so they will verify your role.
 If you helped with payroll for your father-in-law’s business, “Payroll Assistant” could be apt.

 Be sure to discuss the inclusion with your supervisor from the unpaid role and tell them what you included on your resume.
-Make sure they agree that it matches your actual duties so they can confirm calls to vet your experience.
+Make sure they agree that it matches your actual duties and achievements so they can confirm calls to vet your experience.
 You can list your role as volunteer, unpaid or simply leave that off and address the payment question only when/if you’re asked.
 Just don’t fib and say it was a paid position if it was not.

 Put Your Education to Work